christophermayfield/thesisprogress/dailythoughts.md

 #March 1st 2019

 First day of March.
 I am excited for this month.
 I am going to lose a lot of weight and make progress toward my goals.
 I feel a lot thinner and I think that I am going to continue down this path.
 I am scared to take on debt.
 I find myself to be super debt averse.
 I think that once I get past this fear, i'll be better.
 I started listening to a podcast which is helping with fear called "The Mission Daily".
 It has been a tremendous help in terms of alleviating some fears that I have.
 They might have a three-week sub job over at CVUSD.
 That would be really nice.
 I haven't heard back yet.

+#March 9th 2019

+They didn't have the sub job, so that was definitely a bummer.
+I'm trying to figure out what i want to do with my life.
+I'm really scared of the fact that companies are really starting to outsource jobs to India and stuff.
+I know alot of the low end coding work can be done anywhere with no real skillset.
+I believe this to be true because I have been told that this happens and a lot of the coding work that is being done by a lot of companies is being done by Indians and Eastern Europeans.